Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 /mcp__playwright__create-test [args]

 The gotcha.
-MCP servers expose their own tools — they don’t inherit Claude’s Read, Write, or Bash unless explicitly provided.
+MCP servers expose their own tools.
+They don’t inherit Claude’s Read, Write, or Bash unless you provide them.

 What it is.
 Markdown files Claude loads at startup.
 They give Claude memory about your project’s conventions, architecture, and patterns.